steverichey/swift-evolution/proposals/nnnn-arbitrary-compile-time-code-execution.md

 ## Introduction

-Allow the execution of arbitrary Swift code at compile-time to handle lengthy one-time data generation, or tasks
+Allow the execution of arbitrary Swift code at compile-time to handle lengthy one-time data generation, or tasks that the developer would like to automate to run every time the application is compiled.

 Swift-evolution thread: [link to the discussion thread for that proposal](https://lists.swift.org/pipermail/swift-evolution)